Slapton Sands - Monument

 The beach car park is found alongside the A379, and immediately behind the road, is a large freshwater lake called Slapton Ley.
 The lake is surrounded by reed beds, marshes and woodland which provides a habitat to some interesting flora and fauna.

-Visitors come here to bathe, surf and canoe, and there is an RNLI lifeguard service during the peak summer season.
+Visitors come here to bathe, windsurf and canoe, and there is an RNLI lifeguard service during the peak summer season.
 The area also offers some good walks.
 As well as the beach itself, the Slapton Ley Nature Trail is nearby, and the South-West Coastal Path passes alongside the beach on the other side of the A379.

 This area of the coast is of historical significance.
 A stone memorial adjacent to the car park commemorates the inhabitants of the nearby villages of the South Hams, who in 1943 were given six weeks’ notice to leave their homes so that the area could be used for troops practicing for the D-Day landings.